 We offer 100% refund in the first 7 days of the workshop if you need to drop out for any reason.
 There can be no postponements for future workshops.

 I offer up to two full scholarships each semester for military veterans and for stories of cultural diversity.
 To apply, please submit a brief bio and a synopsis of up to 300 words describing your story to firstname.lastname@example.org.
 Selected recipients will be notified 10 days prior to the start of the workshop.

 All workshops are recorded and available for up to three weeks, so you can watch them at any time and as often as you wish.

-I offer this workshop twice a year, once in the winter and once in the summer.
+I offer this workshop twice a year.
 If you can’t make this one, stay tuned for future dates.

 This workshop meets on the same day each week for 14 consecutive weeks beginning on the start date, barring any unforeseen circumstances.